-The Contract shall commence on the date when the Letter of Authority has been signed by both parties and shall continue, unless terminated earlier in accordance with its terms, until either party gives to the other not less than 30 days’ written notice to terminate.
+2.1 The Contract shall commence on the Commencement Date and shall continue, unless terminated earlier in accordance with its terms, until either party gives to the other not less than 30 days’ written notice to terminate.

 4.1 The Customer shall:

-(b) provide, in a timely manner, such information as GASG may reasonably require, and ensure that it is accurate in all material respects; and
+(c) provide, in a timely manner, such information as GASG may reasonably require, and ensure that it is accurate in all material respects;

 4.2 If the performance by GASG of its obligations under the Contract is prevented or delayed by any act or omission of the Customer, its agents, subcontractors, consultants or employees, GASG shall: